vikasgoyalgzs/trader-desktop-angular2/README.md

 * This app is derived from https://github.com/archfirst/trader-desktop.git.
 Please refer to the given link for details on domain model and the server.
 * The idea is use as many angular modules as possible.
 So far the following modules/features have been use
-  - router
+  - Router
-  - change detection using observable
+  - Change detection using observables
+  - Http (Including custom backend)
+  - Pipes
+  - Annotations (Component, View)
-  - http
+  - Shadow Dom
-  - pipes
+  - Data Binding
 * This is still a work in progress.
 Styles and some of the functionality is still pending.

 Instructions: